eclipse-ankaios/ankaios/tests/resources/image/README.md

 podman login ghcr.io
 ```

-Afterwards the push can be done with:
+Afterwards the new image can be published with:

 ```bash
 podman push ghcr.io/eclipse-ankaios/control_interface_tester:manual-build-<new version number>